Wondering how to get more out of your email marketing and drip campaigns? Here’s 10 drip campaign examples to dig deeper and get more by doing less!

 If you are wondering “Do I need to set up drip campaigns?”, the answer is “Absolutely!” if you are in:

 –Real Estate: Realtors need exceptional management and monitoring skills, and a team running secondary administrative tasks and scheduling.
 Stay ahead of the curve and don’t get swallowed up by follow-up calls, viewings and so on; drip campaigns take care of these, as well as all recurring processes.
 Have automations triggered when users click/don’t click a specific/random link, for instance, and send them more information on the same house, or a different house altogether, and so on.
 Sky is the limit, really.
 Drip campaigns do the work for you.

 –Blogging Business: Unsure how famous influencers and bloggers grow their fanbase?
 No, they don’t have a team of 10 because they don’t need it; they can run everything themselves with a little help from drip campaigns.
 One of the top drip campaign examples for bloggers is that of Website Re-engagement, to drive users back to the website.
-Another drip campaign example is the Welcome drip, a series of emails which show the subscriber around the blog and help them get familiar with the actions they can take.
+Another email sequence example is the Welcome drip campaigns, a series of emails which show the subscriber around the blog and help them get familiar with the actions they can take.

 –Fashion Industry: Chances are that if you are in Fashion Marketing you have already implemented drip campaigns.
 If you haven’t, your competitors have, for one thing.
 Set up drip campaigns to send out Happy Birthday emails to every subscriber, send out carefully crafted surveys, or website re-engagement drip emails, to name a few.
 Also, I take it that you will looooooove the Ultimate Marketing Pack for Fashion Marketing Professional.
 I wrote it based on my personal (aaaand hard-earned) experiences in the exciting world of Fashion Marketing, and I tried to squeeze everything in!